cujojs/wire/docs/jquery.md

-The following code example shows how to create and configure jQuery UI widgets (wijmo widgets in this case) as well as how to connect them together via automatically generated getters and setters and a mediator.
+The following code example shows how to create and configure jQuery UI widgets (wijmo widgets in this case) as well as how to connect them together via automatically generated getters and setters.
+This example uses a mediator between the two widgets.
+The mediator pattern is a recommended "best practice" to simplify complex widget relationships, but isn't necessary in this very simple example.

 ```js
 define({